-This permit is carrying forward the mixing zones from the 6/19/03 GP for both the water column and sea floor beneath and adjacent to Atlantic salmon aquaculture facilities.
+This permit establishes mixing zones for both the water column and sea floor beneath and adjacent to the permittee's aquaculture facility.
 For the water column, the mixing zone includes waters within and extending 30 meters beyond the net pens.
 In that area, the dissolved oxygen concentration must not fall below 6.0 mg/L and there may not be concentrations of any substance that would be acutely lethal to organisms drifting or swimming through the mixing zone.
 Acute lethality is generally evaluated on an exposure time of one hour.
 This combination of oxygen level and no acutely toxic affects will allow use of the waters within the mixing zone as an acceptable habitant for aquatic organisms.

-With regard to the sea floor or benthic mixing zone, this permit is carrying forward a mixing zone beneath and extending out from the net pens a distance of 30 meters.
+With regard to the sea floor or benthic mixing zone, the General Permit is carrying forward a mixing zone beneath and extending out from the net pens a distance of 30 meters.
 Within each area, the permit allows some changes in fauna and physical characteristics of the sediment, but does not contemplate unlimited changes or the loss of all types of organisms.

-8. DISCHARGE LIMITATIONS & CONTROLS
+7. DISCHARGE LIMITATIONS & CONTROLS

 On August 23, 2004, the USEPA promulgated effluent guideline limitations (EGLs) for Concentrated Aquatic Animal Production Point Source Category at 40 CFR Part 451.
-40 CFR Part 451 Subpart B, Net Pen Subcategory, is applicable to discharges from Atlantic salmon aquaculture facilities that produce 100,000 pounds or more per year of aquatic animals.
-The Spectacle Island facility proposes to produce greater than 100,000 pounds of fish per year.
-It is noted that a facility that produces less than 100,000 pounds per year of Atlantic salmon is subject to the minimum requirements of 40 CFR Part 451 incorporated herein.
+40 CFR Part 451 Subpart B, Net Pen Subcategory, is applicable to discharges from aquaculture facilities that produce 100,000 pounds or more per year of aquatic animals.
 40 CFR Part 451.21, Effluent limitations attainable by the application of the best practicable control technology currently available (BPT), states that existing point sources provide BPT including: